 An overall 3.00 GPA is required on all coursework attempted for this master’s degree.
 Transfer credit cannot be used to raise the GPA to the required 3.00.

 The required courses for the non-thesis and the thesis options are the same and will serve as foundational courses for the degree.
 The elective courses may vary depending on the research topics and the methodology chosen for each.
-The non-thesis option requires the completion a comprehensive project and the thesis option requires the completion of an approved research project focused on original research under the direction of a comprehensive thesis committee.
+The non-thesis option requires the completion of a comprehensive project and the thesis option requires the completion of an approved thesis focused on original research under the direction and approval of a comprehensive thesis committee.

 Graduate students are required to take the following core courses in the Master of Science in Geographic Information Science and Technology for a total of 18 semester hours.